 1. The Charleston Animal Society Chili Cook-off & Oyster Roast | November

 If you happen to be traveling with someone who doesn’t have a taste for oysters, we have you covered!
 The Charleston Animal Society Chili Cook-off & Oyster Roast has something for everyone.
-This one-of-a-kind chilli competition and oyster roast draws thousands of visitors each year.
+This one-of-a-kind chili competition and oyster roast draw thousands of visitors each year.
 Shuck away, because all money raised supports Charleston Animal Society’s medical fund!

 2. The Lowcountry Oyster Festival at Boone Hall | January

 With 80,000 pounds of oysters, The Lowcountry Oyster Festival at Boone Hall is the largest oyster festival in the world.
 It’s also one of the most anticipated social gatherings in Charleston.
 There are oyster shucking and oyster eating contests, live music, wine and beer, and a “food court” showcasing cuisine from local Charleston restaurants.

 3. Oysters on the Point | December, January, February, & March